lyteword/kjv/titus/chapter-1.md

 <sup>11</sup> Whose mouths must be stopped, who subvert whole houses, teaching things which they ought not, for filthy lucre’s sake.

-<sup>12</sup> One of themselves, even a prophet of their own, said, The Cretians are alway liars, evil beasts, slow bellies.
+<sup>12</sup> One of themselves, *even* a prophet of their own, said, The Cretians *are* alway liars, evil beasts, slow bellies.

 <sup>13</sup> This witness is true.
 Wherefore rebuke them sharply, that they may be sound in the faith;

 <sup>14</sup> Not giving heed to Jewish fables, and commandments of men, that turn from the truth.

-<sup>15</sup> Unto the pure all things are pure: but unto them that are defiled and unbelieving is nothing pure; but even their mind and conscience is defiled.
+<sup>15</sup> Unto the pure all things *are* pure: but unto them that are defiled and unbelieving *is* nothing pure; but even their mind and conscience is defiled.

-<sup>16</sup> They profess that they know God; but in works they deny him, being abominable, and disobedient, and unto every good work reprobate.
+<sup>16</sup> They profess that they know God; but in works they deny *him*, being abominable, and disobedient, and unto every good work reprobate.